lakshchhabra98-cyber/GitHubActionsLab-LakshChhabra/README.md

-GitHub Actions Lab - Laksh Chhabra
+# GitHub Actions Lab - Laksh Chhabra

-This repository contains two GitHub Actions workflows.
+This is my lab for learning GitHub Actions.
+It has two workflows.

-Workflow 1: Dependent Jobs (dependent-jobs.yml)
+Workflow 1 - Dependent Jobs (dependent-jobs.yml)
-Runs three jobs — 'build, test, deploy' in order using the `needs` key.
+This workflow has three jobs: build, test, and deploy.
+They run one after another in order using the `needs` key.
+It runs when I push to the main branch.
-Each job waits for the previous one to finish.
-Triggered on push to main.

-Workflow 2: Multi-Platform Testing (multi-platform.yml)
+Workflow 2 - Multi-Platform Testing (multi-platform.yml)
-Runs three independent jobs in parallel on Ubuntu, Windows, and macOS.
-Each job checks out code, prints OS info, runs an OS-specific command, and creates and displays a file.
-Triggered on pull requests to main.
+This workflow has three jobs that run at the same time on Ubuntu, Windows, and macOS.
+Each job checks out the code, prints the OS info, runs a command, and makes a file and shows what's inside it.
+It runs when I open a pull request.

 Key Concepts
-- needs: Makes jobs run in a set order (used in Workflow 1).
-Without it, jobs run in parallel (Workflow 2).
+needs: Used to make jobs run in order.
+If you don't use it, the jobs run at the same time.
-- runs-on: Sets the OS a job runs on (ubuntu-latest, windows-latest, macos-latest).
+runs-on: Tells the job which operating system to use (like ubuntu-latest or windows-latest).
-- env: Defines environment variables for use in a workflow, job, or step.
+env: Used to set environment variables in the workflow.

-Challenges Faced
+Challenges I Faced
-- The multi-platform workflow only runs on pull requests, not on commits to main.
-I fixed this by opening a pull request to trigger it.
+At first my multi-platform workflow didn't run.
+I learned it only runs on a pull request, not when you push to main.
+So I made a branch and opened a pull request and then it worked.
-- Windows uses different commands than Linux/macOS (`systeminfo`/`type` vs `uname`/`cat`), so each job needed the right commands.
+Windows uses different commands than Mac and Linux, so I had to use systeminfo and type for Windows instead of uname and cat.